Beans for the Flock: Can Chickens Eat Beans?

 3. Bean Sprouts: Soak beans overnight, rinse them thoroughly, and place them in a dark, cool place.
 Within a few days, they will sprout, providing your chickens with a nutrient-rich treat.
 Just make sure to remove any sprouts that appear moldy or discolored.

-Remember to introduce new treats gradually and in moderation, ensuring that they complement a well-balanced diet for more ideas on chicken treats and dietary considerations.
+Remember to introduce new treats gradually and in moderation, ensuring they complement a well-balanced diet for more ideas on chicken treats and dietary considerations.

 Monitoring and Observing Chicken Health